Class and Objects with a Civil Engineering Application

 This diagram now includes:

-• A List named list, representing the container that holds vectors read from the file.
+, representing the container that holds vectors read from the file. - Two vectors,

-• Two vectors, vector1 and vector2, which correspond to the vectors (3,4) and (5,12) found in the vectors.txt file.
-These vectors are represented as subgraphs to illustrate their internal structure:
+file.
+These vectors are represented as subgraphs to illustrate their internal structure:vector1

 Frequently Asked Questions on the above Construct